samuel-dekleva/deductible-sim/README.md

 ### Deductible Introduction

-We now introduce a deductible of $20.00, keeping all other variables constant, and we get the following output.
+We now introduce a deductible of $20.00 (about 1.3% of the mean claim size of $1,500.00), keeping all other variables constant, and we get the following output.

 | Metric        | Accidents | Sum      | Average | 95th Pctle | 99th Pctle |
 |--------------|----------:|---------:|--------:|-----------:|-----------:|